hazelcast/hazelcast-cpp-client/Reference_Manual.md

 * The 'in-memory format' of an atomic_reference is `binary`.
 The receiving side does not need to have the class definition available unless it needs to be deserialized on the other side., e.g., because a method like `alter()` is executed.
 This deserialization is done for every call that needs to have the object instead of the binary content, so be careful with expensive object graphs that need to be deserialized.
 * If you have an object with many fields or an object graph, and you only need to calculate some information or need a subset of fields, you can use the `apply()` method.
 With the `apply()` method, the whole object does not need to be sent over the line; only the information that is relevant is sent.

 atomic_reference does not offer exactly-once / effectively-once execution semantics.
 It goes with at-least-once execution semantics by default and can cause an API call to be committed multiple times in case of CP member failures.
 It can be tuned to offer at-most-once execution semantics.
-Please see the [`fail-on-indeterminate-operation-state`](https://docs.hazelcast.com/imdg/latest/cp-subsystem/configuration.html) server-side setting.
+Please see the [`fail-on-indeterminate-operation-state`](https://docs.hazelcast.com/hazelcast/latest/cp-subsystem/configuration.html) server-side setting.

 ### 7.4.12.
 Using Transactions

 Hazelcast C++ client provides transactional operations like beginning transactions, committing transactions and retrieving transactional data structures like the `transactional_map`, `transactional_set`, `transactional_list`, `transactional_queue` and `transactional_multi_map`.

 You can create a `transaction_context` object using the C++ client to begin, commit and rollback a transaction.
 You can obtain transaction-aware instances of queues, maps, sets, lists and multimaps via the `transaction_context` object, work with them and commit or rollback in one shot.
-For details, see the [Transactions section](https://docs.hazelcast.com/imdg/latest/transactions/transactions.html) in the Hazelcast IMDG Reference Manual.
+For details, see the [Transactions section](https://docs.hazelcast.com/hazelcast/latest/transactions/transactions.html) in the Hazelcast Reference Manual.

 ```c++
   // Create a Transaction object and begin the transaction